umbra-ecosystem/de/README.md

 - **Diagnostics & Status**
   - 🩺 Diagnose environment, dependencies, and configuration with `de doctor`
   - 📊 Get a concise, actionable summary of Git and Docker Compose status with `de status`
+  - 🧹 Easily reset all workspace projects to the base branch with `de git base-reset`

 ## Installation